rwengine/openrw/CONTRIBUTING.md

 * Changes to support non-GTA titles.

 ## Evaluating pull requests
+Pull requests should be reviewed by as many people as possible for merging.

-When a pull request is submitted, at least two members of the organisation should have reviewed the changes before merging.
+Ideally at least two active contributors should review the changes before it is accepted, including the person who will accept the pull request.